Karttula

 Karttula was consolidated with the city of Kuopio in 2011.
 Kuopio retained its name and coat of arms.

+In the 1980s, each Savonian municipality voted for its own signature dish.
+Karttula's traditional dish was mykysoppa, a variation of Upper Savo's mykyrokka.
+Other local dishes include blueberry gruel and sap.

 History

 Karttula was first mentioned in the 1620s, when it was a part of the Tavinsalmi (later Kuopio) parish.
 Its name is derived from the surname Karttunen.
 It was granted a chapel in 1769 and became its own parish in 1862.